-Each year, the Delta Dental Foundation (DDF) provides financial support through its Community Mini-grants program to various community organizations and programs that promote or provide oral health care for children or adults.
+Each year, the Delta Dental Foundation (DDF) provides financial support through its Community Mini-grants program to various community organizations and programs that promote or provide oral health care and initiatives in Michigan, Ohio, and Indiana.

 In considering Community Mini-grants program requests, the DDF evaluates each application on its own merit.
 Careful consideration is given to each request, and requests are reviewed in terms of general eligibility and conformity with grant guidelines, funds available and the amount needed to achieve the desired results and program priorities.